 Please share your spiritual awakening stories with me…

 I hope you’ve found this article interesting and informative.
 If you’ve had spiritual awakening experiences and would like to share your story please get in touch.

 If you’d like to find out more about how hypnosis can help you to spiritually awaken, book a Free Discovery Session with me.

 Or if you’d like to know about future workshops (online and in-person) register your interest by signing up to my free newsletter.
 You’ll get my free ebook about hypnosis and trance and, every quarter receive a newsletter about hypnosis, mind-body healing, studies in consciousness, and spiritual awakening.

 Steve Taylor’s The Leap – the psychology of spiritual awakening explores how and why these experiences happen and what they might mean.
 Like all of Steve’s books, this one is an excellent mix of spiritual ideas underpinned by psychological enquiry.

 The Egoless Self: achieving peace and tranquillity beyond all understanding by Cardwell Nuckols is a simpler read, though nonetheless profound.
 Again, mine is covered in pencil scrawls and it’s worth a second reading to garner more insights.

 And Tim Freke’s The Mystery Experience: a revolutionary approach to spiritual awakening had me spell bound a couple of summer’s ago!
 He draws upon ancient wisdom as well as sharing some of his own contemporary ideas, embracing science, philosophy, and spirituality.

-RELATED CONTENT: Remember to check out my Books to Change Your Life if you’re interested in reading more about spiritual awakening and personal development.
+Remember to check out my library of over 40 Books to Change Your Life if you’re interested in reading more about spiritual awakening and personal development.